Family Skier

 K2 Fatty Ski Blades

-Their K2 Fatty Ski blades go right in the list of quality snow gear they make and are a great choice for anyone looking to hit the terrain parks.
+The K2 Fatty Ski blades is in keeping with K2’s reputation as a gear maker for serious skiers, and are a great choice for anyone looking to hit the terrain parks with shorter blades.
 The Fatty’s have a cambered center, full twin tip tail, and a graphite core making it ultra-lightweight for easy lift-off the snow.

-While they are animals in the park and on pipe, they can also do all mountain terrains.
+While they are animals in the park and on pipe, they can also do all mountain terrain when needed.
 They are also a great choice for beginner riders because of their stability and ability to quickly turn in deep powder.

 Best Ski Blades for Beginners